Daivasmara/Pet-Shop-DApp/README.md

 # Pet-Shop ÐApp

-My First ÐApp using ethereum blockchain, an adoption tracking system for a pet shop!
+ÐApp using ethereum blockchain, an adoption tracking system for a pet shop!

 ## Requirement